Linaro/lava/doc/kvm-deploy.rst

 Deploying a KVM (x86_64) Device
 ===============================

-Adding a LVM device to LAVA is an easy way to make sure things work without having to worry about connecting to a physical device and setting up a master image.
+Adding a KVM device to LAVA is an easy way to make sure things work without having to worry about connecting to a physical device and setting up a master image.
 This page outlines the steps required to add a new KVM device to your LAVA deployment and make it able to accept job requests.